 I actually lost my World Cup Qualification because of pure fear.

-After an extremely nice game with black in a must-win situation, I was only some moves away from the full point and thus my World Cup Ticket.
+After an extremely nice game with black in a must-win situation, I was only some moves away from the full point and my World Cup Ticket.

 Instead of playing 39…Qa5, which is totally winning, I played the overly defensive Ra7?
 I wanted to over-protect g7, just in case I miss something.
 All my planning before was for nothing.
 After 40.Ra1 white took over the a-file and I was lost only 2 moves later!

-The fear was present already before in the game and that is why I had only seconds for this decision.
+The fear was present already in the game and that is why I had only seconds for this decision.

 Not only did the fear lead to my time trouble, but it also directly affected my choice in time trouble!